 The Women, Infants and Children (WIC) Program is a special supplemental food program for women, infants, and children up to the age of five.
 All applicants must be income eligible and be individually determined by a health professional to be “at nutrition risk”.

 It provides nutritious foods along with nutrition education, breastfeeding support and information on where to apply for free or low-cost health care or other needed services in the community.

 Participants in an adjunct program — Medicaid, food stamps (SNAP), TANF, Head Start, Early Head Start are automatically eligible for the program.

 CACFP provides nutritious meals and snacks to infants and children as a regular part of their day care.
 It aims to improve the quality of nutrition offered at a critical time in young children’s development.

 The majority of CACFP participants are preschool-aged children up to 12 years of age.
 Eligibility is based either on the poverty status of the area or on the family income of the enrolled children.

 If you have questions about the Child and Adult Care Food Program, contact the New York State Department of Health at 1-800-942-3858.

 Eligibility is based on family’s income and reasons for needing child care.
-In general, families with incomes below 200% of the State Income Standard (SIS) or about $39,580 for a family of three may qualify for assistance.
+In general, families with incomes below 200% of the State Income Standard (SIS) may qualify for assistance.